vtechguys/webapck/1 - What is webpack/Handling project assets/Webpack_MC_21.md

 # Module Loaders
-The module loaders are preprocessor that are added to our file
+The module loaders are used to do some preprocessing on our files before they are added to our bundle.js file.
+Like babel is used to transpile the latest ES codes to older ones
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMDg2OTUzNTksLTIwODg3NDY2MTJdfQ
-==
+eyJoaXN0b3J5IjpbLTkxNDAyODk2NywtMjA4ODc0NjYxMl19
 -->